shawes5/ithaca_guide/content/to_from_ith.md

 Make sure to book flights at least a couple months in advance, especially if arriving near move-in dates for [Cornell](https://scl.cornell.edu/residential-life/housing/housing-details/moving-campus) and [Ithaca College](https://www.ithaca.edu/office-residential-life/living-campus/move) students (August 19-25).
 Ithaca and Syracuse Airports are the closest options.

 **Don't have a car?** Not a problem!
-Make sure to also check out the bus list as there are some available that drive to these airports.
+Make sure to also check out the rental car options, or bus list as there are some available that drive to these airports.

+During move in week, new students often find themselves driving back and forth between their dorms, Target, Wegmans, and any other
+necessary stores to make sure they are comfortable in their new dorms.
+In this case, a bus from a big city may not be the most ideal option.
+Thus, we recommend booking a rental

 > **[Ithaca Tompkins International Airport](https://flyithaca.com/)**